Baldness, a natural phenomenon often feared, affects millions of people worldwide, both men and women.

 Also read: Hair loss, natural solutions

 IV.
-D-LAB dietary supplements in natural solution
+D-LAB dietary supplements as a natural solution

 At D-LAB, our range of hair dietary supplements in capsule or tablet form is designed for all hair types to allow you to address a specific issue and its causes.

-The best-seller D-LAB, the Hair Mass program:
+The best-seller D-LAB, the Masse-Capillaire program:

-Thanks to a pure and innovative keratin, the program has an anti-hair loss action and stimulates the regrowth of the hair fiber, two activities demonstrated by clinical study.
+Thanks to pure and innovative keratin, the program has an anti-hair loss action and stimulates the regrowth of the hair fiber, two activities demonstrated by clinical study.

-This program will therefore help regulate the neuro-hormonal balance and provide pure keratin to cement the hair in the bulb and prevent further hair loss.
+This program will therefore regulate the neuro-hormonal balance and provide pure keratin to cement the hair in the bulb and prevent further hair loss.

 To conclude